-‘Tis the season for festivities.
-In fact, you may even be hosting a party this holiday season.
-If so, here are five holiday party tips to ensure you and your guests have a jolly good time.
+‘Tis the season for holiday parties.
+If you’re hosting a festive gathering, follow these five holiday party planning tips to ensure you and your guests have a jolly good time.

 As for drinks, save yourself a lot of time and hassle and keep it simple.
-If you’re serving cocktails, make one that can be served in a large batch (think: sangria, a fun punch, etc.).
+Think: Flavored sparkling water and warm apple cider.
+If you’re serving cocktails, make one that can be served in a large batch, such as sangria or a festive punch.
 You want to be able to actually speak with your guests, not play bartender all night!

-Planning ahead will save you quite a few headaches later.
-Make a list the day of the party and lay out what you need to do beforehand.
-Being prepared well before the party starts can offset any last-minute panic attacks.
+Planning ahead when hosting a holiday party will save you quite a few headaches later.
+Make a list a few days before outlining what you need to do beforehand.

-When it comes to food, try prepping everything you can beforehand.
+When it comes to food, prep everything you can beforehand.
 Chop vegetables for your appetizer tray, set out drink ingredients, put out the flatware.
-You’ll feel better knowing you won’t have to scramble when the doorbell rings!
+Consider baking treats the day before, or even earlier in the week and freezing them.
+You’ll feel better knowing you won’t have to scramble when the doorbell rings.

 Housecleaning got you frazzled?
 Scale it back.
-It’s unlikely your guests are going to express a desire to wander into your bedroom or that messy hall closet.
-Close doors and turn off the lights for rooms you don’t want guests wandering into, and focus on cleaning the most high-traffic gathering areas, like the bathrooms, living and dining rooms.
+It’s unlikely your guests will wander into your bedroom or that messy hall closet.
+Close doors and turn off the lights for off-limit rooms, and focus on cleaning the most high-traffic gathering areas, like the bathrooms, living and dining rooms.

-What if you’re entertaining in a small space, like an apartment, and you’ve run out of storage space?
-Try the shower.
-It’s true — if you have to stash larger items in the shower, no one will be the wiser.
+What if you’re hosting a holiday party in a small space, like an apartment, and you’ve run out of storage space?
+Stash larger items in the shower, and no one will be the wiser.
 Only the nosiest guests are likely to pull back the shower curtain.

 No party is complete without a soundtrack.
-Create a festive playlist for an easy way to add cheer.
-Don’t forget to keep the volume low; you’ll want guests to be able to hear each other.
+Luckily, streaming services make it easy with ready-made options.
+Sample a few before the big day to find your favorite.
+And don’t forget to keep the volume low; guests should be able to hear each other speak.
 Another pro tip: During dinner, keep the tunes lyric-free.
-It makes conversation easier when guests aren’t trying to name that tune!
+Conversation is easier when guests aren’t trying to name that tune!

 5. Enjoy Yourself

-Above all, don’t forget to have fun.
 Don’t stress if your party isn’t perfect.
 Your guests won’t remember if the pastry burned or you ran out of matching plates.
-The real point is enjoying the company of friends and family.
-After all, it’s the company that truly makes the party
+The real point is enjoying time with your friends and family.
+After all, it’s the company that truly makes the party.